 As far as the longevity of your results, expect them to last indefinitely as long as you maintain a healthy weight (within about 10-15 lbs).
 Your breast tissue will have been physically removed, so there’s no reason for the results to wear off otherwise.

-There’s no reason to avoid living your life to the fullest.
-If excess breast tissue is what’s been holding you back from going to the beach, wearing certain clothes, dating, or doing other normal and enjoyable activities, consider gynecomastia surgery.
+There’s no reason to have body fat to avoid living your life to the fullest.
+If chest fat is what’s been holding you back from going to the beach, wearing certain clothes, dating, or doing other normal and enjoyable activities, consider gynecomastia surgery.

 Male breast reduction surgery is a safe, effective approach to slimming your chest and achieving a more masculine profile that you can feel good about.
 See some of Dr. Sieber’s before and after photos for examples of his past gynecomastia patients.